 In addition to the scheduled fortnightly graduate education sessions, you have access to free continuing education each year through ward in-services and the Staff Development Unit programs.
 Graduates are also able to apply to the Nursing and Midwifery Office postgraduate scholarship scheme if undertaking postgraduate education after their graduate year.

 What clinical support is provided to me during my graduate year?

 Clinical Development Nurses work exclusively to support the Transition to Practice Program to provide clinical support, education, feedback and assessment of competency related to the Standards of Practice for the Registered Nurse (2016).
-TTPP CDNs are accessible 364 days a year from 8am-8pm*.
+TTPP CDNs are accessible from 8am-8pm*.
 Most clinical areas also have a specialised CDN available to assist new staff working in that clinical area.
 Most areas also allocate preceptors.

 * excluding Christmas Day